gradgrind/FEdAp/docs/lesson_placement.md

 It is hoped that this stage can lead to a further significant reduction in the number of combinations to be tested by the main placement algorithm when this sort of constraint is present.
 There might however, be a problem with combinatorial explosion if there are enough of this type of constraint to cause large `timetable units` to be built.
 This would need to be investigated.

 The result of all this is a collection of `timetable units`, each of which has a list of "placements", each consisting of a list of pairs, (activity index, time slot), and a penalty (>=0).
-The binding constraints have already been subsumed into these "placements" and are thus no longer needed.
+The binding constraints have already been subsumed into these "placements" and are no longer needed in this context.
+However, if manual placement of individual activities is to be supported, that might conflict with the data structures described here (see below, "Placement of individual activities").

-## Further constraints
+### Further constraints

 There may well be constraints that are best applied after a `timetable unit` has been placed in the timetable.
 There may be a way of attaching these to the `timetable units` in a way that can be processed efficiently.
 Alternatively, it may make sense to trigger these in connection with placements to particular resource slots.

-Then there are constraints, which only really make sense after all activities have been placed.
+Then there are constraints, which probably only make sense after all activities have been placed.

+## Placement of individual activities

+It could be a bit difficult to make the manual placement of individual activities compatible with the use of the `timetable units` for automatic placement.
+It is probably desirable to allow manual placement, so the best compromise might be to treat it as a separate stage, _after_ automatic placement.
+It would be based purely on the activities and independent of the `timetable units`, so the original constraints would need to be retained, and attached to the activities where relevant.
+Where they have already been subsumed into the `timetable units` they would be ignored during automatic processing.

+## Placement of `timetable units`

+A `timetable unit` has a list of potentially possible placements for its whole set of activities. **TODO?** These could be tested sequentially, "ticking off" the ones that have already been dealt with – if that is compatible with the placement algorithm.
+This "ticking off" might be handled simply by keeping an index of the "next possibility".
+It may well be sensible to sort the possibilities, presumably at random, weighting according to the penalty, so that each run will use a different sequence.

+The basic placement algorithm would perhaps simply try to place each of the `timetable units`, one after the other, backtracking if at some stage no possibility is found.
+Various tweaks may be necessary, e.g. bigger jumps when the process seems to be a bit stuck, but I haven't got that far yet.
+It might be helpful to sort the `timetable units` before starting, so that those with fewer possibilities are handled first.